Ao-senXiong/ao-senxiong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in University of Waterloo supervised by Prof. [Werner Dietl](https://ece.uwaterloo.ca/~wdietl/).
-I am interested in static analysis and type systems.
+I am currently pursuing my Ph.D. in Electrical and Computer Engineering at the University of Waterloo, under the guidance of Prof. [Werner Dietl](https://ece.uwaterloo.ca/~wdietl/).
+My primary research interests lie in static analysis and type systems.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->